10up/10up-toolkit/README.md

 10up-scripts build
 ```

 Builds CSS and JavaScript files.
 This uses the 10up configuration for Webpack.
+Check out the entry points below to see what is built.

 ```
 10up-scripts start